-Piles are hemorrhoids that become inflamed.
-Hemorrhoids are masses, clumps, cushions of tissue in the anal canal - they are full of blood vessels, support tissue, muscle and elastic fibers.
+Piles is another term for hemorrhoids.
+Hemorrhoids are collections of inflamed tissue in the anal canal.
+They contain blood vessels, support tissue, muscle, and elastic fibers.

 Here are some key points about piles.
 More detail and supporting information is in the main article.